Trauma Program Manager Mentorship Program

 Credits: 37.5 Contact hours or 37.5 Nursing Credit hours approved by Virginia Nursing Association

-Registration Deadline: Registration ends the 15th of the month prior to the class start date.
+Registration Deadline: Registration deadline is 5 days prior to the start date

 "Katie and the education team with Pomphrey Consulting are amazing!
 As a new TPM starting a new Trauma Center, I completed the TPM course and several months later took TOPIC and OPTIMAL.
 I already knew the information taught in both courses, so it made for a great review of this complex information.
 Their webinars are also very informative and helpful.
 I feel much more prepared after their courses." - Alita Lanoux, MSN, RN, CPN I Trauma Program Manager Our Lady of the Lake Children’s Hospital

 Overview: This comprehensive program is designed to provide a solid foundation and standardized approach for the new trauma program manager in the following core areas:

 - communication with surgeons, administration, and trauma program staff

 - expertise in the Resources for Optimal Care of the Injured Patient, 2014 (aka “Orange Book”), trauma verification preparation, and national, state, and local trauma center resources.